microtony/splash-art-puzzles/README.md

 }
 ```

+Once connected to an League of Legends account, the Champion Mastery levels will be automatically updated when the user opens Splash Art Puzzles.
+Cache time is set to 1 hour.

 ## Deployment

 You may use your favorite IaaS or PaaS such as Heroku and Openshift.
 Choose a Node.js gear and add MongoDB to it.
 Checkout and push the code.
 There are three additional environment variables that you need to configure: